 The purpose of Academic Probation is to issue students a reminder that they will be suspended from attendance at IAIA if their academic performance does not improve.
-MFA students must pass the residency course in order to enroll in the semester mentorship.
-At the end of any semester, MFA students who have failed mentorship will be placed on Academic Probation.
-Students who do not complete a minimum number of academic credits may also be placed on Academic Probation.
-They will receive an official notice of Academic Probation from the Registrar's office.
+Failure of the Residency Course will result in Academic Probation.
+Further, the student will not be able to enroll in the Mentorship until they re-take and pass the co-requisite Residency course.
+Likewise, a student who has failed a Mentorship course will be placed on Academic Probation and will be unable to enroll in the next-level Residency course until they re-take and pass the same Mentorship course.
+The student will receive an official notice of Academic Probation from the Registrar's office.
 Copies will be given to the MFA Director.

-Students will be removed from Academic Probation at the end of that semester if they pass their courses and they have completed all 12 credits in their registered coursework.
+Students will be removed from Academic Probation at the end of that semester that they pass both the Residency and Mentorship courses.
 Students whose probation is linked to Incompletes will be removed from Academic Probation when they receive grades for those courses.
 No permanent record of Academic Probation is placed on their transcript.